-Maintenance of fund balance for each accounting fund assures adequate resources for cash flow and to mitigate short term effects of revenue shortages.
+Maintenance of fund balance for each accounting fund assures adequate resources for cash flow and to mitigate short-term effects of revenue shortages.

 City and State regulations have been established to allow the City of Kirkland to create and maintain specific reserve funds.
-Prudent use of reserve funds enable the City to defray future costs, take advantage of matching funds, and beneficial (but limited) opportunities.
+Prudent use of reserve funds enables the City to defray future costs, take advantage of matching funds, and beneficial (but limited) opportunities.
 Reserve funds provide the City with the ability to exercise flexible financial planning in developing future capital projects.
 Reserve funds are necessary to enable the City to deal with unforeseen emergencies or changes in condition.

-- A. The City will establish minimum fund balance targets for each fund based on the cash flow requirements of the fund.
-The City will include all fund balances in the annual budget. - B. The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the Current Expense Fund. - C. All expenditures drawn from reserve accounts shall require prior Council approval unless previously authorized by the City Council for expenditure in the annual budget. - D. A Contingency Reserve Fund shall be maintained in accordance with RCW 35A.33.145 to meet any municipal expense, the necessity or extent of which could not have been reasonably foreseen at the time of adopting the annual budget.
+- The City will establish minimum fund balance targets for each fund based on the cash flow requirements of the fund.
+The City will include all fund balances in the annual budget. - The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund. - All expenditures drawn from reserve accounts shall require prior Council approval unless previously authorized by the City Council for expenditure in the annual budget. - A Contingency Reserve Fund shall be maintained in accordance with RCW 35A.33.145 to meet any municipal expense, the necessity or extent of which could not have been reasonably foreseen at the time of adopting the annual budget.
 The target balance will be consistent with State law at \$.375 per \$1,000 of Assessed Valuation.
-Annual contributions to the Contingency Fund will be budgeted from interest income and Current Expense Fund resources.

-- E. All expenditures from the Contingency Reserve shall have the prior approval of the City Council. - F. The City will maintain a General Operating Reserve to serve as a "Rainy Day Fund" to address temporary revenue shortfalls in an amount equivalent to twelve percent of the operating budget, less proprietary funds and interfund operating transfers.
+Annual contributions to the Contingency Fund will be budgeted from interest income and General Fund resources. - The City will maintain a General Operating Reserve to serve as a "Rainy Day Fund" to address temporary revenue shortfalls in an amount equivalent to twelve percent of the operating budget, less proprietary funds.
+Annual contributions will be budgeted from General Fund resources as available to attain and maintain an established reserve level.

-Annual contributions will be budgeted from Current Expense Fund resources as available to attain and maintain an established reserve level. - G. The City will maintain a General Capital Reserve to address unforeseen project expenditures or external revenue shortfalls in an amount equivalent to ten percent of the funded six-year CIP, less proprietary fund projects.
-Contributions will be made from Current Expense Fund resources as they are available. - H. The City Manager may authorize the use of the General Capital Reserve up to an aggregate total of \$100,000 per year in increments not to exceed \$25,000.
-The City Manager will provide regular reports to the City Council at a regular Council meeting if this authorization is used. - I. The City will maintain a Capital Improvement Project Grant Match Reserve as a means of assuring the availability of cash resources to leverage external funding when the opportunity arises.
-Contributions will be made from Current Expense Fund resources as they are available.
-The reserve will be maintained in the Real Estate Excise Tax Capital Reserve Fund and maintained through excise tax revenue received over and above the annual allocation to the Capital Improvement Plan. - J. The City will maintain fully-funded reserves for the replacement of vehicles and personal computers.
-Contributions will be made through assessments to the using funds and maintained on a per asset basis. - K. Additional reserve accounts may be created within the Park and Municipal Reserve Fund by Council to account for monies for future known expenditures, special projects, or other specific purposes. - L. All reserves will be presented in the annual budget.
+- The City will maintain a General Capital Reserve to address unforeseen project expenditures or external revenue shortfalls in an amount equivalent to ten percent of the funded six-year CIP, less proprietary fund projects.
+Contributions will be made from General Fund resources as they are available. - The City Manager may authorize the use of the General Capital Reserve up to an aggregate total of \$100,000 per year in increments not to exceed \$25,000.
+The City Manager will provide regular reports to the City Council at a regular Council meeting if this authorization is used. - The City will maintain a Capital Improvement Project Grant Match Reserve as a means of assuring the availability of cash resources to leverage external funding when the opportunity arises.
+The reserve will be maintained in the Real Estate Excise Tax Capital Reserve Fund and maintained through excise tax revenue received over and above the annual allocation to the Capital Improvement Plan. - The City will maintain fully funded reserves for the replacement of vehicles and personal computers.
+Contributions will be made through assessments to the using funds and maintained on a per asset basis. - Additional reserve accounts may be created by Council to account for monies for future known expenditures, special projects, or other specific purposes. - All reserves will be presented in the annual budget.